 9. Restriction of tankering (Article 7, paragraph 1(c))

 An exception to the restriction on tankering should be foreseen in case of fuel quality issues at destination airports that would prevent re-fuelling.

 10. SAF market monitoring (Article 14)

 We welcome a close monitoring of the SAF market.
-A mandate implemented prematurely would lead to higher prices for the industry, since there is limited availability of SAF.
+A mandate implemented prematurely would lead to higher prices for the industry since there is limited availability of SAF.
 It would also stimulate a ‘’race to the bottom’’ and lower sustainability standards as users seek to fulfil their obligations.
 Mature market conditions must be a prerequisite to the introduction of a blending mandate.
-Considering the rapid pace of developments, the likely cost impact of the measure, the need to assess compliance with future norms and airlines investment, the 5-year frequency of such a report is not sufficient, especially during the first phase of the mandate and reporting should start earlier than 2028.
+Considering the rapid pace of developments, the likely cost impact of the measure, and the need to assess compliance with future norms and airlines’ investment, the 5-year frequency of such a report is not sufficient, especially during the first phase of the mandate and reporting should start earlier than 2028.
 This is also particularly crucial to reassess on time the impact, and if needed, adjust the significant volume increase foreseen from 2030 to 2035.